rsresta07/RecBlog-frontend/README.md

-# Kathanika
+# RecBlog

 I started this project as well as a way to make myself more familiar with the frontend side of Full Stack using NextJS, Mantine and TailwindCSS.
+Later on (currently) this has become my Final Year Project for BCA.

-The backend part of this project can be found in [this repo](https://github.com/rsresta07/kathanika-blog-backend).
+The backend part of this project can be found in [this repository](https://github.com/rsresta07/kathanika-blog-backend).

 There may be a lot of things I have made mistake and a lot of things that I may be able to improve.
 I will leave it to future [Rameshwor](https://github.com/rsresta07).